Dracks/BillardOnline3D/Readme.md

+# Introduction
+This is a prototype of a Billard Game with 3D using [GamePlay](https://github.com/blackberry/GamePlay) to improve my C++ Skills and also learn more about 3D Games Programming.

-# Installation instructions
+## Installation instructions

-My current code is tested on [Gameplay](https://github.com/blackberry/GamePlay) v2.0
+My current code is tested on GamePlay v2.0

 1. Create New Project:
   * Project Name: BillardOnline3D